Safe Rollouts

 Overview

-Safe Rollouts are a type of feature rule that lets you release a feature to a subset of users and automatically monitor guardrail metrics for regressions.
+Safe Rollouts are a type of feature rule that releases a feature to a subset of users and automatically monitors guardrail metrics for regressions.
 Guardrails can be any metrics that matter to your team, such as error rates, latency, or conversions.

 The rollout runs as a short-term A/B test:

-GrowthBook analyzes the impact of the rollout on your selected guardrail metrics and provides status updates indicating whether it’s safe to ship, whether issues have been detected, or whether you should consider rolling back.
+GrowthBook analyzes the rollout's impact on your selected guardrail metrics and provides status updates: safe to ship, issues detected, or consider rolling back.

 How to Add a Safe Rollout